-In World History, students will explore the changes created by the events and people of the past, and understand how these changes impacted modern times.
-The material is organized sequentially, exploring history from 1400 CE to the present day.
-Starting with the Renaissance and Reformation, the course will highlight the cultural, economic, political, and social impact of innovation and intellectual thought.
-Further changes will be uncovered with the French Revolution, the Industrial Revolution, and the rise of imperialism and nationalism.
-The closing topics emphasize global conflicts and diplomacy, as seen in World War I, World War II, and the Cold War.
-Upon completion of the course, students have an appreciation for the patterns of historical change and the impact upon modern society.
+World History explores the causes and effects of events and people of the past.
+The material is organized sequentially, from the fourteenth century CE to the present day.
+Starting with Mesoamerican civilizations before the arrival of Europeans, the course will highlight the impact of cultural, economic, political, social, and intellectual revolutions and transformations.
+The course progresses from the Renaissance and the Reformation to the Age of Exploration and Enlightenment-era revolutions.
+It covers the global impact of the Industrial Revolution, and the rise of imperialism and nationalism.
+The closing topics emphasize global conflicts and diplomacy, as seen in World War 1, World War 2, and the Cold War.
+Each course part scaffolds students' skills for historical inquiry and focuses on disciplinary tools and concepts rooted in geography, civics, history, and economics.
+These focal areas align students' learning with the National Council for Social Studies' "College, Career, and Civic Life (C3) Framework."
+Upon completion of the course, students have the skills and knowledge to analyze historical change and its contemporary legacy.